Prosecutors rest in R. Kelly’s trial-fixing, child porn case

 9

-CHICAGO (AP) — Prosecutors rested their case Tuesday at R. Kelly’s federal trial in Chicago after presenting two weeks of evidence and testimony from four Kelly accusers in their bid to prove the singer enticed underage girls for sex, produced child pornography and successfully rigged his 2008 state trial.
+CHICAGO (AP) — Prosecutors rested their case Tuesday at R. Kelly’s federal trial in Chicago after presenting two weeks of testimony, including from four Kelly accusers, in their bid to prove the singer enticed underage girls for sex, produced child pornography and successfully rigged his 2008 state trial.

 Among the last prosecution witnesses was a 42-year-old woman who went by the pseudonym “Nia.”
-Taking the stand Tuesday morning, she was the fourth and final accuser to testify against Kelly at the trial in his hometown.
-A fifth accuser, who prosecutors had said would testify, never did.
+Taking the stand Tuesday morning, she was the fourth and final accuser to testify at the trial in Kelly's hometown.
+A fifth accuser, who prosecutors had said during openings would testify, never did.
 They didn't explain why.